OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/guest_access.md

 ![Info page](assets/guest_infopage.png)

-!!! tip "Tipp: Alternative to guests"
+!!! tip "Tip: Alternative to guests"

     If you want to invite someone to an OpenOlat course who does not yet have an OpenOlat account, you can alternatively use the option "Invite external members" in the member administration.
 The invited person will then receive a registration link and limited access to OpenOlat, but has more possibilities than a guest.